 Avoid Over The Top Descriptions

 You are submitting an academic manuscript for publishing consideration.
-You aren’t selling a novel or convincing a hiring manager that you are the best fit for the job.
+You aren’t selling a novel, pitching poetry, or convincing a hiring manager that you are the best fit for the job.
 Keep things formal and understated.
 (Even if you really want to get your research published!).
 Avoid using excessive superlatives to describe the research you’ve done or the work you are submitting.

 Don’t write your cover letter to include phrases like ‘groundbreaking’ or ‘disruptive’.
 Also, don’t bury the reader in pointless jargon.
 If it can be communicated in plain English, do that.
 If it cannot be, provide a simple explanation.